ThThoma/graphics-uoi-coursework/README.md

 _exercise of computer graphics course at UOI, winter of 2019_ (http://www.cs.uoi.gr/)

-simple 3D game using OpenGL
+simple 3D game using OpenGL, written in C++.

 # How to run: